johnstontrav/klairejohnston-cms/src/pages/index.md

         It's hypothesised that the Eskimo have over fifty different words for snow.
 Loyalty, it seems, has just as many variations.
 But, is loyalty concrete, or might it just shift with circumstance?
 Van and Luna kick off this trek into the blizzard.
-But will they both be there when the sun breaks through ...
+Only one will still be there when the sun breaks through ...
     - image: /img/meeting-space.png
       text: >